Best Enrichment for Domestic Pigeon

 Physical Exercise Recommendations for Domestic Pigeon

 Physical activity for Domestic Pigeon should reflect their moderate exercise needs and 24x24x24 inches minimum build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Domestic Pigeon, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue looks like heavy breathing, slowing down, reluctance to continue, and lying down during activity.
 Domestic Pigeon birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Domestic Pigeon birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Domestic Pigeon benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Domestic Pigeon